All Episodes

 Do you agree that that just looks bad?

-Rita, that's not true.
+Frida, that's not true.

 It's just not true, Rita.

-Now I know that you know the right does a great job of throwing up these crazy allegations, but just look at the facts.
+Now, I know that, you know, the right does a great job of throwing up these crazy allegations, but just look at the facts.

 Go back and look at Shepard Smith's takedowns.